Artificial

 C++ engineers that fight endless battles with operating system drivers

 and low level protocols.
-But in isolated laboratories
+But in several laboratories

 throughout